MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/code-signing-attestation.md

 A typical CAB file submission must contain the following:

 - The driver itself, for example Echo.sys

 - The driver INF file that is used by the dashboard to facilitate the signing process.

 - The symbol file that is used for debugging information.
 For example, Echo.pdb.
+The .pdb file is required for Microsoft's automated crash analysis tools.

 - Catalog .CAT files are required and used for company verification only.
 Microsoft regenerates catalog files and replaces any catalog files that were submitted.

 > [!NOTE]